 19.Laptop Bed Esm W900

 Wordfence security researchers recently shed light on an infamous supply chain attack that may have affected as many as 36,000 WordPress websites.
 Five widely used plugins were infected with malware, which opened a backdoor that allowed attackers to manipulate SEO elements and gain administrative access.
-This shocking discovery should warn developers, administrators, and website owners about the dangers lurking within software supply chains.
+This shocking discovery is a necessary warning to developers, administrators, and website owners about the dangers lurking within software supply chains.

 Let's examine this discovery and the broader trend it highlights.
 We'll then provide practical mitigation strategies for securing WordPress against this backdoor and similar threats.